Paperless Catalog Conserves Resources and Lowers Prices

 Speeding and Spreading Communication

 Another beauty of an online catalog is the way that it speeds communication between customer and retailer and between friends.
-For example, our catalog is designed so that each plant description page contains tabs to click on if you want to send us a question or share with a friend.
+For example, each plant description page has a link at the top of the page to our contact form.
+You'll find sharing buttons for social media and email on the page as well.

-However, if you want to share a print catalog with a friend, it may become furry with dust and far out of date before you can pass it on.
+However, if we were to print a catalog and you wanted to share it with a friend, it might become furry with dust and far out of date before you could pass it on.

 Whereas a single copy of a digital catalog can reach countless readers, each copy of a print catalog arrives in a single mailbox.
 Its readership is limited although you may share the catalog by leaving it on the table in the staff lounge or in a doctor’s office.